 There are two exceptions to this:

-· A Minor Parent is eligible for case management services without regard to income or assets.
+· A Minor Parent A custodial parent under the age of 18.
+For Learnfare, a minor parent is either a custodial or a noncustodial parent under the age of 18. is eligible for case management services without regard to income or assets.

-· Participants in a CMFCase Management Follow-Up placement do not have to meet the financial eligibility requirements.
-CMF participants must meet nonfinancial eligibility requirements in order to be eligible for ongoing case management services.
+· Participants in a CMFCase Management Follow-Up or CMF+Case Management Follow-Up Plus placement do not have to meet the financial eligibility requirements.
+CMF or CMF+ participants must meet nonfinancial eligibility requirements in order to be eligible for ongoing case management services.

 W-2 financial eligibility is determined by both a gross income and an asset test.
 When testing prospectively for income and assets, months of asset ineligibility or months of income ineligibility must not be combined to create two consecutive calendar months of financial ineligibility.